-This car can deliver an incredible 5.7 liters per 100 km, in addition to the ability to drive close to 2km on electric power alone.
+This car can deliver an incredible 17.5 km/l, in addition to the ability to drive close to 2km on electric power alone.

 The Honda Insight was Honda’s answer to the Toyota Prius, and it has proved to be unbeatable thanks to the combination of excellent Honda workmanship and engineering with one of the best engines in the world.

 The first generation of the Insight was in production from 1999 to 2006 and was then replaced by the second-generation Insight.
 In 2019, it was replaced by the third generation that is still in production to date.

 This 4-door sedan doesn’t lack in interior or exterior features.
-It has air bags, powerful air conditioning, a built-in GPS for some models, a surround-sound stereo system, and power steering wheel and windows.
+The Honda Insight has air bags, powerful air conditioning, a built-in GPS for some models, a surround-sound stereo system, and power steering wheel and windows.
 Its exterior is streamlined and modern, with a rear that looks slightly lifted.

 On BE FORWARD, the price of a used Honda Insight usually ranges from around $1,800 to $4,000.

-This pioneer of the hybrid electric vehicle market remains unbeaten among its competitors, giving roughly close to 4.7 liters per 100 km.
+This pioneer of the hybrid electric vehicle market remains unbeaten among its competitors, giving roughly close to 21.28 km/l.